MichelleT-Portfolio/Transportation-Mobility_Industries/README.md

 This project dives into data-driven insights to optimize bike-sharing programs, ensuring that bikes are available where and when people need them the most.
 Using machine learning magic ✨, we uncover trends, predict demand, and create smarter strategies to keep the wheels spinning!

+### Objective:
+To assist a bike-sharing company in optimizing operations, expanding customer outreach, and improving service efficiency using predictive analytics.

+### Approach:
+- Analyzed historical data on bike rentals based on weather, weekends, holidays, and other variables.
+- Implemented ensemble learning techniques (Bagging, Boosting, and Stacking) to predict demand trends.
+- Identified key factors affecting rental volume to improve resource allocation.

 📂 [Project Notebook](https://github.com/MichelleT-Portfolio/Transportation-Mobility_Industries/blob/main/BikeSharing_Expansion.ipynb)

 ### 💡 Key Insights & Recommendations